StevenMayher/432-2022/quiz/quiz2/README.md

 ## There was a typo in Question 27

 In the setup for Question 27, we refer to the `dat27` data set.
 In the chunks that form the potential responses for Question 27, we refer to the `data27` data set.
 This was just a typo.
 The data set should have been named `data27` throughout.
 As a hint, I'll tell you that at least one of the three chunks does what it is supposed to do, so that answer D is incorrect for Question 27.
+The version of the Main Document now posted below fixes this error, but that's the only change.

 ## All Quiz Materials are now available.
 The Quiz is due at 9 AM on Tuesday 2022-04-19.